poweradmin/poweradmin/README.md

 ## Troubleshooting

 Whenever you experience a blank page or other weird behavior, check your http server logs for PHP errors.
-Alternatively, you can add a code block with error output to the browser (e.g. index.php file if it fails):
+Alternatively, you can add a code block with error output to the browser (for instance, index.php if it fails):

 ```php
 ini_set('display_errors', 1);